 Competitive Landscape: The presence of many players has made the medical devices market highly competitive.
-The company participates in several markets, including Cardiovascular, CRM, Endosurgery and Neuromodulation, where it faces competition from large, well-capitalized companies such as Johnson & Johnson, Abbott, Medtronic, Stryker, Smith & Nephew and Edwards Lifesciences along with several smaller firms.
+Boston Scientific participates in several markets, including Cardiovascular, CRM, Endosurgery and Neuromodulation, where it faces competition from large, well-capitalized companies and several other smaller companies.

-Medpace has an estimated long-term growth rate of 16.4%.
-MEDP surpassed estimates in the trailing four quarters, the average surprise being 11.9%.
+ShockWave Medical, sporting a Zacks Rank #1 at present, has an estimated growth rate of 33.1% for 2023.
+The company’s earnings surpassed estimates in all the trailing four quarters, the average beat being 180.1%.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report

 Boston Scientific Corporation (BSX) : Free Stock Analysis Report

 McKesson Corporation (MCK) : Free Stock Analysis Report

 AMN Healthcare Services Inc (AMN) : Free Stock Analysis Report

 ShockWave Medical, Inc. (SWAV) : Free Stock Analysis Report